DEPRECATED! USE THE FUNCTION simulate.gsmvar INSTEAD!

 the second last row for second lag etc. If not specified, initial values will be drawn according to

-mixture distribution specifed by the argument init_regimes
+mixture distribution specifed by the argument init_regimes.

 how many sets of simulations should be performed?

-(default) then the components of the returned list are coerced to lower dimension if ntimes==1
+if TRUE (default) then the components of the returned list are coerced to lower dimension if ntimes==1, i.e.,

-will be matrices, and $component
+$sample and $mixing_weights will be matrices, and $component will be vector.

 set seed for the random number generator?

-This argument is used internally in the estimation of generalized impulse response functions (see ?GIRF
+This argument is used internally in the estimation of generalized impulse response functions (see ?GIRF).

 You should ignore it (specifying something else than null to it will change how the function behaves).

-is intended for forecasting: a GMVAR, StMVAR, or G-StMVAR process can be forecasted by simulating
+The argument ntimes is intended for forecasting: a GMVAR, StMVAR, or G-StMVAR process can be forecasted by simulating

 its possible future values.
 One can easily perform a large number simulations and calculate the sample quantiles from the simulated